-These online terms and conditions (“Terms and Conditions”) attached to and are incorporated into the Order entered into by and between PacketFabric, Inc. (“PacketFabric”) and the customer executing the Order (“Customer”) PacketFabric and Customer may be referred to individually as “Party” and collectively as “Parties.”
+These online terms and conditions (“T&Cs”) attached to and are incorporated into the Order entered into by and between PacketFabric, Inc. (“PacketFabric”) and the customer executing the Order (“Customer”) PacketFabric and Customer may be referred to individually as “Party” and collectively as “Parties.”
 These Terms and Conditions apply to Customer’s access to and use of the Services.
-Capitalized terms are defined in Section 11 at the end of this document.

 2. INVOICING AND PAYMENT

 2.3 Credit Procedures.
-Customer authorizes PacketFabric to conduct an initial credit checks on Customer.
+Customer authorizes PacketFabric to conduct an initial credit check on Customer.
 If Customer is repeatedly late in paying invoices, or if a single invoice is more than 60 days past due, PacketFabric may require prepayment as a condition to continuing to provide the Services to Customer, in an amount not to exceed three months estimated charges.
 Additionally, PacketFabric may set a credit limit on Customer’s account; if Customer exceeds its credit limit, PacketFabric may restrict Customer’s ability to order new Services and/ or require prepayment from Customer.
 PacketFabric may also communicate with credit reporting agencies about Customer’s delayed payments.

 3. CUSTOMER RESPONSIBILITIES.

 3.2 Equipment and Cross-Connects.
 Customer’s equipment used in connection with any Service shall not: (a) interfere with or impair service over any facilities and equipment of PacketFabric and its suppliers; (b) impair the privacy of any data carried over the Services; or (c) create hazards to the employees of PacketFabric or the public.
 Customer must: (i) establish and maintain all cabling at third-party sites (including all cross-connects) from the Service demarcation point to Customer’s own equipment and comply with any requirements of the third-party site provider in relation to that cabling; and (ii) uninstall cross connects from the Customer’s equipment to the demarcation point at Customer’s cost at the date the Service is terminated.

 4. PACKETFABRIC’S RESPONSIBILITIES.

 4.1 Compliance.
-PacketFabric has obtaining all licenses, approvals, and regulatory authority for its business operations and supply of its Services, which includes compliance with relevant data protection and secrecy laws regarding Ethernet transmission of data.
+PacketFabric has obtained all licenses, approvals, and regulatory authority for its business operations and supply of its Services, which includes compliance with relevant data protection and secrecy laws regarding Ethernet transmission of data.

 4.4 Customer Proprietary Network Information.
 One of the telecommunications laws PacketFabric must adhere to for Services within the United States involves PacketFabric’s protection of certain usage-related information about the Customer known as customer proprietary network information (“CPNI”) under US federal law.
 Under US federal law, Customer has the right, and PacketFabric has the duty, to protect the confidentiality of Customer’s CPNI.
 PacketFabric agrees to use CPNI only in accordance with US law.
 PacketFabric currently provides Customer a dedicated account representative assigned to its account.
-Customer agrees that the PacketFabric dedicated account representative or its delegate may use any means to provide CPNI to any representative of Customer.
+Customer agrees that the PacketFabric dedicated account representative, or its delegate may use any means to provide CPNI to any representative of Customer.
 Customer authorizes PacketFabric to share CPNI with other PacketFabric Affiliates for any lawful purpose, including without limitation for provisioning, supporting billing and collecting charges for the Services and to develop, identify, offer, and provide products and services that may benefit Customer; provided those Affiliates first agree to observe the confidentiality of the information in accordance with Section 10.1.

 4.5 Law Enforcement.
-PacketFabric may be required by law, regulation, court order, subpoena, civil investigative demand or other similar law enforcement process to intercept data beyond what is provided for in this Section.
+PacketFabric may be required by law, regulation, court order, subpoena, civil investigative demand, or other similar law enforcement process to intercept data beyond what is provided for in this Section.

 5. INTELLECTUAL PROPERTY.